 - Their ads would not be about building a positive image for themselves (or pushing a negative message about their opponents) but would simply feature them talking plainly about subjects like healthcare as a right and the dangers of extreme wealth inequality.

-- Rather than hold rallies of progressive supporters, they'd seek opportunities to speak with conservative audiences, ideally through interactive forums like town halls.
+- Rather than hold rallies of supporters, they'd seek opportunities to speak with conservative audiences, ideally through interactive forums like town halls.
+(Their primary mode of expression would not be speechifying, but discourse.)

-- Never go negative on an opponent.
-(Though it would diligently explain the factual and logical errors in most Republican–and some Democratic–positions.)
+- Go negative on an opponent, though they would diligently explain the factual and logical errors in most Republican–and some Democratic–positions.

-- Never demonize an Enemy. (e.g. the rich, or the oil companies, etc.) Instead, for example, it would speak in rational terms about the problems caused by wealth inequality, or an over-reliance on oil, etc.
+- Demonize an Enemy. (e.g. the rich, or the oil companies, etc.) Instead, for example, they would speak in rational terms about the systemic problems caused by wealth inequality, or an over-reliance on oil, etc.

-- Always try to educate people to think logically and systemically rather than responding to emotional narratives.
+- They would educate people to think logically and systemically rather than responding to emotional narratives.

-- It would be willing to express divided opinions on tough issues, laying out for the public the pros and cons and degrees of certainty.
-It wouldn't need to frame every position it holds as an obvious slam dunk.
+- They'd be willing to express divided opinions on tough issues, laying out for the public the pros and cons and degrees of certainty.
+They wouldn't need to frame every position they hold as an obvious slam dunk.

-- By contrast, however, it would unabashedly preach the following positive values:
+- However, they would unabashedly and unreservedly preach the following positive values:

 - The power of rational, systemic thinking.